 Every approaching life event can be viewed as a teachable moment—a chance to improve upon the way you respond to change.
-Liersch recommends that for each such experience, you write down one thing you did well and one thing you learned.
+Burns recommends that for each such experience, you write down one thing you did well and one thing you learned.
 For example, if you lost a job unexpectedly, maybe you were proud of the way you jumped in to look for a new one—but also learned that you accepted a new job too quickly.
 As you're thinking about your next career move, you might remind yourself that it pays to carefully consider all your options.
 You can then apply this information to the turning point you're currently facing.
-"What you're doing," he says, "is documenting who you'd like to be in those transitional moments."
+"What you're doing," she says, "is documenting who you'd like to be in those transitional moments."
 These lessons can apply to any kind of change, not just life's major turning points.

 Once you've done that, seek out trusted friends and family members—especially those who have gone through a similar situation—who can help you make informed decisions.
 This list of people might include your financial advisor, says Hutchins.
 "If you have someone you trust who understands your dreams and what you're trying to accomplish, that goes a long way toward setting you on the right path."